Teascade/simplestatic/README.md

 | `STATIC_UNSAFE_INLINE` | `--unsafe-inline`       | `unsafe-inline` | Allow usage of unsafe-inline CSP policy.

 The order in which these are prioritized from the first priority to last are
-- Command-Line Arguments
+1. Command-Line Arguments
-- Environment Variables
+2. config.toml
-- config.toml
+3. Environment Variables

 ## License